 - iPhone only works when connected to a wall power outlet directly

-- iPhone only shows a black screen
+- Shows a black screen

 - iPhone responds to pressing the Home/Sleep button with Apple Logo but turns off immediately